lignumsystem/lignum-core/README.md

 	cmake .. -DCMAKE_BUILD_TYPE=Release
 	make
 	make install

+### qt-workbench
+The `LignumWb` GUI is an independent application to visualize Lignum trees and inspect their status.
+To build `LignumWb` see the README.md file in qt-workbench.

+## Building Lignum applications with CMake
-The build process for the applications is the same.
-Download the software, create the build directory and build the software.
+The build process for the applications is also CMake based.
+Download the software from GitHub under the lignum-core directory, create the build directory and build the software.
+The applications should have an accompanying README file and CMakeLists.txt for application specific compilation and usage details.

 ## LignumVTK
-The *qt-workbench* is a Qt4 application.
-It has become difficult to update and maintain.
+The LigumWb in qt-workbench is a Qt4 application.
+It has become difficult to update and maintain the project.
 To upgrade it to modern Qt5 and Qt6 would require substantial amount of time and work.
-Because of that we are making a transition to LignumVTK project to visualize trees and forest plots with ParaView.
+Because of these impediments we are making a transition from qt-workbench to LignumVTK project to visualize trees and forest plots with ParaView.
 See LignumVTK for details.

 ## Operating system  requirements
 The LIGNUM System applications are  developed with on macOS.